If the Store button is not visible in your ribbon options, then it is likely that your Office admin has disallowed individual store access.

 Contact your Office admin or IT team to allow access, or deploy the add-in to your organization.

-The Adobe Sign add-in allows a user to open any Word or PowerPoint file, and use that file as the basis for a new agreement.
+The Adobe Sign add-in allows a user to open any Word or PowerPoint file (5MB or under), and use that file as the basis for a new agreement.

 This document is broken into three parts: